A John Grey historical mystery

 Tyler at his entertaining best . . . a Restoration romp delivered with aplomb and verbal artistry, a delicious slice of history in all its dark, dank and deadly reality, and a veritable stage show of witty one-liners wrapped up in an enthralling mystery adventure - Lancashire Evening Post on The Plague Road

-L. C. Tyler was born in Essex and educated at Jesus College, Oxford and City University.
-His comic crime series featuring author-and-agent duo Ethelred Tressider and Elise Thirkettle has twice been nominated for Edgar Allan Poe awards in the US, and he won the Goldsboro Last Laugh Award with Herring in the Library.
+L. C. Tyler was born in Essex and educated at Jesus College Oxford and City University.
+His comic crime series featuring author-and-agent duo Ethelred Tressider and Elsie Thirkettle has twice been nominated for Edgar Allan Poe Awards and he won the Goldsboro Last Laugh Award with Herring in the Library.
+His latest crime series is set in the seventeenth century and features lawyer John Grey.

 To find out more about L. C. Tyler visit www.lctyler.com or follow him on twitter @lenctyler.